-I’ve saved one of my absolute favorite deck railing ideas for last.
+I’ve saved one of my absolute favorite railing ideas for last.
 While it won’t work on every single porch or patio out there, the ones that can find a use for this will completely blow other decks in the neighborhood out of the water.
 The two keys here are (1) wooden horizontal beams with molding and (2) vertically oriented glass panels.

 This particular inexpensive deck railing idea is so singular and unique that you won’t find it almost anywhere.
 People are often afraid to go vertical with glass, but I say that’s silly.
 It’s your deck, and you can do whatever you want with it.
 The crown molding beams perfectly frame the glass panels, which open your patio up to a gorgeous view of your environment and surroundings.

 Do you have people over for drinks or barbecues a lot?
-If so, then you might want to consider a deck railing that has an extended sill at the top.
+If so, then you might want to consider a wood deck railing that has an extended sill at the top.
 This extra space can be a great place for setting beverages or plates of food, without the need to bring out tables that take up valuable deck space.

-To make a subtle nod toward rustic chic, use plain wooden beams to construct paddock-style fencing around your deck or patio.
+This wood deck makes a subtle nod toward rustic chic, use plain wooden beams to construct paddock-style fencing around your deck or patio.
 This not only looks great but its internal structure — the oblique crisscrossing of beams in an X-shaped pattern — is reminiscent of farmhouses and pastures all over rural America.

-Metal Deck Railings
+Metal Deck Railing Ideas

 Extend the design scheme of the flooring on the porch itself up into your railing by using the same wood and stain treatment.
 To build in natural contrast between horizontal and vertical elements, you can simply alternate the direction of the boards.
-For more variance, incorporate metal railing atop the wood.
+For more variance, incorporate a stainless steel metal railing atop the wood.
 About half of each material is just right to break up the visual monotony while still achieving a grand and integrated look.

 To switch things up a bit, design your patio furniture (along with the grill, TV, etc.) with the seating up against the railing.
-Because it won’t be the primary focal point, minimal metal railing will do the trick with ease and simplicity.
+Because it won’t be the primary focal point, minimal stainless steel metal railing will do the trick with ease and simplicity.
 This distinctive porch design will have people raving about the remarkably unique quality of your porch time and time again.